metio/terraform-provider-k8s/docs/resources/helm_toolkit_fluxcd_io_helm_release_v2beta1.md

 - `timeout` (String) Timeout is the time to wait for any individual Kubernetes operation (like Jobs for hooks) during the performance of a Helm action.
 Defaults to '5m0s'.
 - `uninstall` (Attributes) Uninstall holds the configuration for Helm uninstall actions for this HelmRelease. (see [below for nested schema](#nestedatt--spec--uninstall))
 - `upgrade` (Attributes) Upgrade holds the configuration for Helm upgrade actions for this HelmRelease. (see [below for nested schema](#nestedatt--spec--upgrade))
-- `values` (Map of String) Values holds the values for this Helm release.
+- `values` (Dynamic) Values holds the values for this Helm release.
 - `values_from` (Attributes List) ValuesFrom holds references to resources containing Helm values for this HelmRelease, and information about how they should be merged. (see [below for nested schema](#nestedatt--spec--values_from))

 <a id="nestedatt--spec--chart"></a>